Statistical data sets - Metadata

 -- Electrical machinery: electrical

-electrical equipment, n.e.s., for internal combustion piston engines and parts
+for internal combustion piston engines and parts thereof, n.e.s.

 (vi) Clothing: (SITC division 84).

-furniture (SITC division 82), travel goods (SITC division 83) and footwear
+(SITC division 82), travel goods (SITC division 83) and footwear (SITC division

 - Scientific and controlling instruments